grimme-lab/qc2-teaching/doc/apps-ex.rst

          -1.95152040635065      0.00000000000000     -2.75977586481614      h
       $end

-   Use the same script as in exercise 5.1 and adopt it to this task.
-The loop should now work for distances from 4.5 to 15 Bohr and the stepsize should be 0.25 Bohr.
+   Use the ``run-scan.sh`` script from exercise 5.1 and adopt it to this task.
 You also have to modify the directory names.
-For the B-LYP-D3/def2-QZVP calculations use the following ``cefine`` call:
+Prepare the BLYP-D3/def2-QZVP calculations with the following options:

    .. code-block:: none
+      :linenos:

       cefine -bas def2-QZVP -func b-lyp -d3 -sym c1

-   ``-d3`` denotes that the D3 dispersion correction will be used.
-   ``-novdw`` denotes that no dispersion correction will be employed.

-2. Repeat the calculations for B-LYP/def2-QZVP and MP2/def2-QZVP.
+2. Repeat the calculations for BLYP/def2-QZVP and MP2/def2-QZVP.
+For BLYP, exchange ``-d3``
-   For MP2 use the following ``cefine`` and ``jobex`` call in the script:
+   by ``-novdw`` and for MP2, use the following calls in the script:

    .. code-block:: none
+      :linenos:

       cefine -mp2 -bas def2-QZVP -opt -sym c1
       jobex -level cc2 -c 50

-   To get the final MP2 energy for each distance use the command:
+   To get the final MP2 energy for each distance use the following command:

    .. code-block:: none
+      :linenos:

       grep "Total Energy" job.last | gawk '{print $4}'

-3. Repeat the calculations for Kr |mult| |mult| |mult| HCH\ :sub:`3` (substitute Ar with Kr in the ``template`` file) with B-LYP-D3/def2-QZVP, B-LYP/def2-QZVP and MP2/def2-QZVP.
+3. Repeat the calculations for Kr |mult| |mult| |mult| HCH\ :sub:`3` (substitute Ar with Kr in the ``template`` file) with BLYP-D3/def2-QZVP, BLYP/def2-QZVP and MP2/def2-QZVP.

 4. Plot the curves (**normalize to the dissociation limit**) and discuss your findings.